 After your doctoral enrolment

-Here's what you need to know and do once you have enrolled onto a PhD or named doctorate.
+Information and next steps for those who have recently enrolled onto a PhD or named doctorate.

 What to do once you've enrolled

 There are some key aspects about your enrolment that it is useful to understand right from the start: